aliel0malki/CRUDS-STPM-JS/README.md

 - CSS
 - JAVASCRIPT

-### What do you think about the project completed development or not?
+# END

+If you liked the project or helped you, make me happy by clicking on a STAR.
 ```
 console.log("star");
 ```